mnagy94/jexer/README.md

     consider doing any of the following: ship a third-party terminal, use PowerShell, or use the newer ConPTY for TTerminalWindow.

-  * Project window awareness for modules.
-Currently the project window knows only simple file paths (where it assumes paths are subpackages) and jars.
-It would be nice to also have module awareness here, since modules are the future for Java.

   * Bug fixes.
-The (G)Jexer codebase is quite large despite my best efforts.
+The Jexer codebase is quite large despite my best efforts.
 Bugs are typically very small to fix, but can take some time to find: a simple NPE or AssertionError can sometimes take 4-8 hours to squash.
 Fortunately, fixing issues in one place has not often led to breakages elsewhere.

-  * Plugin support.
-TJIDE is the first truly new TUI-based IDE to emerge in quite some time.
-It was deliberately built to resemble IDEs used to teach computer science courses for decades, and it is hoped that instructors will be able to use it soon.
-A plugin system to define new kinds of targets, editors, and debuggers would go a long way to using TJIDE for other languages.

-  * New (G)Jexer applications.
-So far as I know, (G)Jexer is the only mouse-supporting full TUI windowing framework with sixel image support in existence.
+  * New Jexer applications.
+So far as I know, Jexer is the only mouse-supporting full TUI windowing framework with sixel image support in existence.
 I cannot predict what kinds of applications could be built out of it, and how those needs will push back to